 Because stormwater has been exposed to more pollutants, it will require more treatment than rainwater.
 These treatments include filters, disinfection, chlorination, and ultraviolet radiation.
 Reclaiming wastewater would only benefit a hospital so much that it could be used for irrigation.
 While it can be used in industrial processes, these are processes not utilized in a hospital setting.

-There are many other sources for water collection and recycling, but all require some type of storage and treatment area.
-For each process, a facility adapts, more space will need to be utilized for processing.
-While a hospital may be able to greatly reduce its demand on local water sources that require fossil fuels to deliver water to the hospital location, it doesn’t seem possible as of yet to become completely independent of local water supplies.
-Still, any reduction is a benefit to the locality, the environment, and the earth as a whole.
+There are many other sources for water collection and recycling, but all require storage and treatment.
+For each process a facility adapts, more space will need to be utilized for processing.
+While a hospital may greatly reduce its demand on local water sources that require fossil fuels to deliver water to the hospital location, it doesn’t seem possible as of yet to become completely independent of local water supplies.
+Still, any reduction benefits the locality, the environment, and the earth as a whole.

 Can a Hospital Run at Full Capacity on Renewable Energy?

 The answer to the question is yes, and there are hospitals around the globe already doing it.
 Hospitals see the importance of transitioning to clean energy due to the benefits it provides to the community, including reducing pollution and protecting health.
-As a business that’s a primary concern is health, it is counterproductive to add to the health problems of the community.
+As a business that’s a primary concern is health, it is counterproductive to add to the community’s health problems.

-Renewable energy also becomes more affordable than energy derived from fossil fuels once the hurdles of initial investment have been overcome.
+Renewable energy also becomes more affordable than energy derived from fossil fuels once the initial investment hurdles have been overcome.
 Renewable energy gives the hospitals a fixed-cost energy source that reduces the worry for seasonal shifts in weather.

-By combining the different available clean energy sources, it makes sense for a hospital to make the switch.
+Combining the different available clean energy sources makes sense for a hospital to make the switch.
 In fact, it should be happening at a faster pace than it is today.
 There are over 6,000 hospitals in the United States, and the only thing stopping every one of those hospitals from converting to clean energy is an investment.

 Hospitals in Africa, Asia, Latin America, Europe, and the United States have committed to 100 percent renewable energy.
 The initial number of hospitals making this commitment totals 1200, and while not all of these hospitals have yet reached their goal, they are on the right path.
 Some are on track to be completely independent of fossil fuels by 2025, and others by 2030.